Skip to main content

 Application Key Authentication

-This is used when creating extractions from a Celonis API, such as when you want to use audit log, login history, and Studio adoption APIs.
+Used when creating extractions from a Celonis API, such as when using audit log, login history, and Studio adoption APIs.

 Creating applications enables you to give access and permissions to any applications you create, either within your team or externally.
-Once created, an application must be granted the necessary permissions within your Celonis Platform.
+Once created, an application must be granted the necessary permissions within your Celonis Platform team.
 By default, applications are created without any permissions set.

 For more information about creating Application Keys, see: Application keys.